 ‘Hennessy’s account will long rank as the most candid portrait of how the referendum was experienced in Whitehall … It has the gravitas and sensibility of a diary charting the last days before the outbreak of war, and it’s all strangely thrilling.’

-‘a profound insight into the way in which British politics and the political processes work.
-It delves into Britain’s constitutional vagaries, the question of whether the UK should adopt a formal constitution, and highlights how Britons of the various and distinct cultures view their own overarching sense of identity’ – Strategic Policy
+‘A profound insight into the way in which British politics and the political processes work.
+It delves into Britain’s constitutional vagaries, the question of whether the UK should adopt a formal constitution, and highlights how Britons of the various and distinct cultures view their own overarching sense of identity’

-PETER HENNESSY is Attlee Professor of Contemporary British History at Queen Mary, University of London.
-He was educated at Marling School, Stroud; St John’s College, Cambridge; the London School of Economics and Harvard (where he was a Kennedy Scholar 1971-72).
+PETER HENNESSY was educated at Marling School, Stroud; St John’s College, Cambridge; the London School of Economics; and Harvard, where he was a Kennedy Scholar 1971-72.
 He spent 20 years in journalism with spells on The Times, the Financial Times and The Economist and as a presenter of the BBC Radio 4 Analysis programme.
 He is a Fellow of the British Academy and sits as an independent crossbench peer in the House of Lords as Lord Hennessy of Nympsfield.
+He is Attlee Professor of Contemporary British History at Queen Mary, University of London.

 Also by this author, Establishment and Meritocracy, Reflections Volume 1 and Volume 2, The Complete Reflections, The Power of Civil Servants and The Bonfire of the Decencies.